backstage-technical-services/hub/docs/Our Tools.md

   including the registry, renewals, TLS certificates etc.
 * `ops-hosting`: This is where we talk about the hosting provider for the website.
+* `ops-security`: This is where we talk about anything security related.
+  [Snyk](#snyk) also posts notifications of vulnerabilities here.
 * `service-github`: This is where important notifications from GitHub are posted, including new Pull Requests.
-* `service-rss`: This is where any relevant news in the world of tech is posted.
+* `service-rss`: This is where any potentially interesting news in the world of tech is posted.

 ### Notifications